openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 This version will be in openSUSE-11.4 out of box.
 We are going to prepare official maintenance update for openSUSE-11.2 and 11.3.

 There are already several fixes for the LO-3.3.2 bugfix release.
-You might expect 3.3.2-rc1 in the â€œ[LibreOffice:Unstable](http://download.opensuse.org/repositories/LibreOffice:/Unstable/)â€ repositories by the end of the following week.
+You might expect 3.3.2-rc1 in the “[LibreOffice:Unstable](http://download.opensuse.org/repositories/LibreOffice:/Unstable/)” repositories by the end of the following week.

 Most developers are already concentrated on LO-3.4 release.
 I hope that the first beta packages will be ready in the beginning of April.

-â€
+”